DNP Degree – Doctor of Nursing Practice Programs

 Located in Peoria, Illinois, Bradley University offers an online MSN-to-DNP program with a concentration in leadership.
 This program does not require campus residencies and can be completed in nine semesters or three years.
 Applicants to this program must have an MSN degree from an NLNAC-, ACEN-, or CCNE-accredited program.

 Faculty in this program are highly experienced professionals with several years of nursing leadership.
-Graduates from this program go on to work in home healthcare agencies, academic institutions, and advocacy groups.
+Graduates from this program work in home healthcare agencies, academic institutions, and advocacy groups.

 • Location: Peoria, IL